 A Complementary Tool

 The A/D Line can tell you a lot about the state of a specific market or a particular industry.
 For example, when an index is ascending even as it’s A/D Line is descending, it’s likely that relatively few stocks are contributing to that growth, which could be a sign that that market is vulnerable to a correction.
 That was certainly the case with the New York Stock Exchange (NYSE) composite index in the months leading up to the 2008 bear market.

 Even if the two lines were to diverge dramatically, investors would be wise to avoid decisions based on the A/D Line alone.
 When an A/D Line starts to fade, I view it as an opportunity to be more cautious.
 You might cut back on your exposure to stocks a bit, but don’t use it as the sole argument for exiting the market altogether.

 Investors who are constantly on the search for the holy grail of investing indicators or get rich quick trading systems will always be left disappointed.
 Why?
 Because it simply doesn’t exist.

 However, you can use technical tools such as the A/D line to give you a general sense of the current market environment.

-Often times, the A/D Line is typically plotted over the top or below the security’s price and is commonly used with a histogram of advances and declines below it.
+Often, the A/D Line is typically plotted over the top or below the price of an index and is commonly used with a histogram of advances and declines below it.
 Using these two indicators, investors can see whether a trend is gaining or losing momentum.